mrs-electronics-inc/docs-template/README.md

   - [ ] Remove the "New Project Checklist" from the README
 - [ ] Merge the pull request
 - [ ] Verify that deployment is successful
+- [ ] Enable "Enforce HTTPS" in the GitHub pages settings (it does not seem you can do it until you have a deployment)

 ## Project Structure